NASA-PDS/pds-api/docs/source/search-api-user-guide/endpoints.rst

 en             Engineering
 =============  ========================================

 The main use cases, to search, crawl products or resolve a product identifier are given in the following sections.

-More details on the API are also available at `PDS API Specification </pds-api/docs/build/search-api-user-guide/pds-api-specification.pdf>`_.

 Search products
 ----------------